dyhes/zulip/docs/testing/typescript.md

 # TypeScript static types

-Zulip is early in the process of migrating our codebase to use [TypeScript](https://www.typescriptlang.org/), the leading static type system for JavaScript.
+Aloha is early in the process of migrating our codebase to use [TypeScript](https://www.typescriptlang.org/), the leading static type system for JavaScript.
 It works as an extension of the ES6 JavaScript standard, and provides similar benefits to our use of